Gabriel-025/Gabriel-025/README.md

 I'm Gabriel Machado, Web Developer 👨‍💻 .

-I've been dedicating myself to programming for 1 year, the world where I found myself,and I come every day looking for professionalevolution.
+I've been dedicating myself to programming a for over 1 year and a half, the world where I found myself,and I come every day looking for professionalevolution.